Our Partnership Board is made up of individuals who care about the Honors College

 technology businesses.
 Prior to MessageGears, he led IgnitionOne (acquired by Dentsu),

-speaker at industry conferences and has been featured by national media outlets including
+Roger is a frequent speaker at industry conferences and has been featured by national

 Jay Cain lives in Atlanta, Georgia and graduated from the South Carolina Honors College

 in 1992 with a degree in International Studies.
 He received his law degree from the